nomis51/horus/docs/commands.md

 `winpass rename -d "facebook"` : will duplicate the entry named "facebook" with a new name

 `winpass move facebook` : Same as `winpass rename facebook`

+## interact
+`winpass interact` or `winpass interactive` or simply `winpass`

+Launch the app into interactive mode.
+Let you run multiple commands in the same session.

 ## git
 `winpass git status` or `...`